mwesterham/tank-game/README.md

 A fun little game I am working on.
 Includes basic AI and an upgradable tank.
 Levels get harder as you get farther into the game.
 Included a levelcreator class but must be put into it's own folder to be used.
 Includes a randomized level feature with modifiable amount of enemies/walls.

-• Bullet.pde:   Bullet class, instances are stored in an arraylist in the BulletController.pde script
+• Bullet.pde:   Bullet class, instances are stored in a linkedlist in the BulletController.pde script

 • BulletController.pde:  Handles the bullet collisions